mmatyas/supermariowar/README.md

 ### ASM.JS

 SMW can be build to run in your browser.
-For this, you need emscripten with the special LLVM backend, and clang.
+For this, you need emscripten with the special LLVM backend, and Clang.
 See [here](https://github.com/kripken/emscripten/wiki/LLVM-Backend) for more information.

 You can prepare a build directory with the following commands: